Falklands War: Cuba

-Argentina itself was politically backed by a number of countries in Latin America (though, notably, not Chile).
+Argentina was politically backed by a number of countries in Latin America (though, notably, not Chile).
 Several members of the Non-Aligned Movement also backed Argentina's position; notably, Cuba and Nicaragua led a diplomatic effort to rally non-aligned countries from Africa and Asia to Argentina's position.
 This initiative came as a surprise to Western observers, as Cuba had no diplomatic relations with Argentina's right-leaning military junta.
 British diplomats complained that Cuba had "cynically exploited" the crisis to pursue its normalisation of relations with Latin American countries; Argentina eventually resumed relations with Cuba in 1983; Brazil did so in 1986.
 According to Leycester Coltman, Cuban president Fidel Castro offered to send troops to reinforce the Argentine garrison in the Falklands and to deploy the Cuban submarine fleet to attack British warships en route to the South Atlantic.

 Peru

 Peru attempted to purchase 12 Exocet missiles from France, to be delivered to Argentina in a failed secret operation.
 Peru also openly sent "Mirages, pilots and missiles" to Argentina during the war.
 The nation also supplied the Argentine forces with 40 Strela-2M shoulder-launched surface-to-air missile launchers and three experienced operators to help train in the use of those weapons.
 Peru had earlier transferred ten Hercules transport planes to Argentina soon after the British Task Force had set sail in April 1982.
 Nick van der Bijl records that, after the Argentine defeat at Goose Green, Venezuela and Guatemala offered to send paratroopers to the Falklands.